wenkokke/side-effects-in-english/README.md

             deriving (Show, Functor, Foldable, Traversable)
 ~~~

-However, we don't actually want to write these horribly verbose
+However, since we don't actually want to write these horribly verbose
-things, implement a tiny parser which parses sentences of the form
+things, we implement a tiny parser which parses sentences of the form
 "(the unicorn) (found jack) first":

 ~~~ {.haskell}